 Does ProfitWell recommend discount pricing?

 So, the question remains…does ProfitWell recommend discount pricing?
-The short answer is no. In general, customers on discounts have worse retention rates so it should not be a core part of your strategy.
-However, selectively using discounts to lower the activation energy of someone signing up for a product can be a good tactic.
+The short answer is no. In general, customers on discounts have worse retention rates so it should not be a core part of your long term growth strategy.
+However, selectively using discounts to lower the activation energy of someone signing up for a product can be a good tactic when used with discretion.